 I received this book for free from in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This amateur sleuth is a hardcover edition that was published by Berkley Hardcover on June 5, 2012 and has 294 pages.
+amateur sleuth that was published by Berkley Hardcover on June 5, 2012 and has 294 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Yarn Over Murder